janmajaysubba/Automated-Options-Market-Maker/README.md

 2. Paper‑Trading Loop:
    - mm_loop_ibkr.py → builds quotes from yfinance chains (IBKR market data to be added later once the system is more stable), routes orders to IBKR Paper, consumes fills, and updates risk
+   - *Note: Market data comes from `yfinance` for now; an IBKR data subscription is not required to run this repo.*

 3. Weekly Reports & Updates:
    - Summaries of PnL, exposures, and inventory snapshots under reports/